roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 Simply being next to you.
 That is all I need to be happy.
 _She_, have thought so.
 "..."
-Oh no, I cannot suppress my tears...
+Oh, no, I cannot suppress my tears...
 "That child truly loved you, Minami-chan.
 When she was coming home, all she  talked about was Minami-chan.
 She looked so happy."
 I, I see...
 "She bought the pair of rings.
-There was another one in the room of that child.
+There was another one in her room.
 She wished to wear a matching ones.
-As though a married couple, huh."
+As  a married couple, huh."
 Her mother smiled, gently.
-I took the ring in my hand and fitted it upon my left hand ring finger.
-A small white seashells were shining as her smile.
+I took the ring and fitted it upon my left hand ring finger.
+A small white seashells were shining akin to her smile.